DiogoSantoss/diogosantoss.github.io/README.md

 Deploy to github pages by using gh-pages package.
 ```
 $ npm run build
+$ npm run deploy
 ```
-This will create a branch `gh-pages` with the build files.
+This will push changes to the `gh-pages` branch.

 ## Additional Information